Inference for Treatment Effects Conditional on Generalized Principal Strata using Instrumental Variables: Inference with Discrete Outcomes

-As explained further below, using such a test, we will be able to construct confidence regions for $\theta(Q)$ through test inversion.
+As we show below, a test of this null hypothesis can be used to construct confidence regions for $\theta(Q)$ through test inversion over the pre-specified value $\theta_0$.

-The key insight underlying the construction of our test is the following lemma, which provides a convenient reformulation of $\mathbf P_0$ in terms of existence of a non-negative solution to a (possibly under-determined) system of linear equations in which the ``coefficients'' are known.
-The statement of the lemma involves the following quantity:
+The key insight underlying the construction of our test is the following theorem, which provides a convenient reformulation of $\mathbf P_0$ in terms of existence of a non-negative solution to a (possibly under-determined) system of linear equations in which the ``coefficients'' are known.
+The statement of the theorem involves the parameter